 In other words, “no-contact” is pretty useless without a complete mental shift.

 We either still have the idea in our heads that it’s okay if they come back into our lives, thus undoing any progress we make when they are gone– or we keep them alive in our heads, negating some of the loss of their physical presence.

 We have to banish them from our minds too.

-But… with an understanding of how narcissists think, although it’s painful, there is light too.
+And though it’s painful, there is light too.
 The light comes from the truth.
 You learn that the pain they caused was not personal, and that is a turning point that puts you on the path to healing.

 Want more?
 Get more articles like this one delivered straight to your inbox.